 If you’ve never tried taro root before, it’s a root veggie that tastes a lot like a potato – only even better.
-It’s richer in flavor and a little more dense than a potato and it’s also more vitamin rich.
+It’s richer in flavor and denser than a potato and it’s also more vitamin-rich.

 You can usually find taro root at Whole Foods.
 You can also find it at your local Indian or Asian grocery store.